 This should ideally fix the Mail app sync error 0x80048830.
 If it doesn’t move on to the next solution.

 - Press the Start key, and on the search bar, type Control Panel.
 Click and open it.

 - Go to Control Panel > System and Security > Windows Firewall.

 - On the left pane, find and click on Turn Windows Firewall ON or OFF.

 - In the Customize Settings window select both Turn off Windows Firewall buttons.

 In solution 2, you try and disable Windows Firewall altogether and your anti-virus program.

-Windows Firewall may sometime prevent the Mail app’s sync process.
-To disable Firewall, follow these steps:
+Windows Firewall may sometimes prevent the Mail app’s sync process.

 If your antivirus software prevents the Mail app from syncing, you may also want to use an alternative solution.
 For more information on the best antivirus tools to use on Windows 10, check out this article.